Rich Rodriguez: Jacksonville State

 On November 30, 2021, Rodriguez was introduced as the new head coach of the Jacksonville State Gamecocks.
+During Rodriguez’s tenure with the Gamecocks, he aided their transition from FCS to FBS, producing three nine-win seasons and two conference titles.
+His implementation of the spread option led to Jacksonville State to become one of the top rushing offenses in the country, with running back Tre Stewart rushing for 1,604 yards and 23 touchdowns (both 3rd in the country) and quarterback Tyler Huff rushing for 1,343 yards and 14 touchdowns (12th and 23rd respectively).

+Return to West Virginia

+On December 11, 2024, it was reported that Rodriguez and West Virginia University had agreed in principle that he would become the next head football coach of the West Virginia Mountaineers with contract terms and language yet to be finalized.
+On December 12, 2024, he was officially named the 36th head football coach in the history of the West Virginia Mountaineers.
+Rodriguez' contract has been reported to be five years, averaging $3.75 million and starting at $3.5 million.
+This will be less than his predecessor, Neal Brown, made in 2024 and make him the lowest paid head football coach in the Big 12.

+On March 11, 2025, Rodriguez announced that he would be banning his Mountaineers players from dancing on TikTok, saying he wanted his team to "have a hard edge."

 Spread option

 Rodriguez is considered a pioneer of a no huddle, run-oriented version of the spread offense, although a pass-first version was already being implemented by others.
 He first developed this offensive approach at Glenville State and refined it during his stops at Tulane with Shaun King, at Clemson with Woodrow Dantzler, and at West Virginia most notably with dual-threat quarterback Pat White.
 This strategy features frequent use of the shotgun formation.
 Rodriguez is also credited for popularizing the zone read play run out of the shotgun formation.
 Per his recollection, in practice, he noted the quarterback seeing a defender honing in on the running back on a planned handoff, and took the ball himself.
-When Rodriguez asked why the quarterback changed the play, he responded that he read the defender and choose to run a different play than scripted.
+When Rodriguez asked why the quarterback changed the play, he responded that he read the defender and chose to run a different play than scripted.